3. Promoting Your Consulting Services

 First, your brand is an impression you give of the strength, authority, and experience you have in solving your client’s problem.
 Second, your brand needs to give prospects and clients a vision of their future.
 Your brand needs to give them the confidence that you can help solve their problems.
 Third, your brand must be memorable, so you are the first in mind when they have the problems you solve.

-In Stage 3, Promoting Your Consulting Services, you’ll see the brand elements you need to start consulting.
-Stage 3 includes proven steps like a networking introduction that generates referrals, the best LinkedIn profile for consultants, and some of the best website design methods.
+In this stage, you’ll see the brand elements you need to start consulting.
+You will need proven steps like a networking introduction that generates referrals, a premium LinkedIn profile that works for consultants, and proven consulting website designs.

 One of the most important things you can do for yourself, your business, and your clients is to have a clear mission and purpose.